 What Are the Best Starbucks Drinks for Pregnant Women?

-It is a well-known fact that pregnant women should limit their caffeine consumption, however, many people also misinterpret this and think caffeine is totally off-limits.
+So, how did we pick these?
+You might already know that pregnant women should limit their caffeine consumption, however, many people also misinterpret this and think caffeine is totally off-limits.

 Currently, both the American Pregnancy Association (APA) and American College of Obstetricians and Gynecologists (ACOG) agree that limited to moderate caffeine consumption is okay during pregnancy (source: APA, ACOG).